-The ability of protein to increase calorie burning, decrease hunger and maintain muscle mass makes it seem too good to be true, and it can be.
-So, before you start eating eggs with a side of grilled chicken for each meal, remember that it is possible to have too much of something good.
-The excess protein in your body will end up stored as fat, but how do you know when you’ve crossed that line?
+Protein can increase calorie burning, reduce hunger and maintain muscle mass, which sounds too good to be true – but it can be.
+So before you start eating eggs with grilled chicken for every meal, remember that there are probably too many good things to eat.
+The extra protein in your body will eventually be stored in the form of fat, but how do you know when you cross the line?

-If you have heard that you should consume a set amount, such as the recommended daily amount for the average man and woman, 56 and 46 grams, respectively, throw that number out the window.
-The perfect amount of grams is different for each person depending on their weight.
-Luckily for you, we talked to Jim White, RD, ACSM and the owner of Jim White Fitness and Nutrition Studios for answers.
-Once you have calculated your specific amount, visit the store with our list of the best proteins to lose weight and stock up.
+If you hear that you should take a fixed amount, such as the recommended daily intake for ordinary men and women – 56 grams and 46 grams, respectively – throw that out of the window.
+Each person’s perfect gram is different according to their weight.
+Lucky for you, we spoke to Jim White, RD, ACSM, and owner of Jim White Fitness and Nutrition Studios for answers.
+Once you’ve calculated your specific amount, hit the store with our list of best-ever proteins for weight loss and stock up.

-The fact that something works for your partner or your best friend does not necessarily mean that it works for you.
-“To gain muscle for athletes and lose weight, the Academy of Nutrition and Diabetics recommends consuming 1.2 to 1.7 grams per kilogram of body weight,” says White.
-With 0.45 kilograms in one pound, that means that a 150-pound person needs about 81-115 grams, while someone weighing 180 pounds needs 97-138 grams.
+Just because something works for your partner or your best friend doesn’t necessarily mean it works for you.
+“In order to gain muscle for athletes and lose weight, it is recommended by the Academy of Nutrition and Diabetics to consume 1.2 – 1.7 grams per kilogram of body weight,” White explains.
+A pound weighs 0.45 kg, which means a 150 pound person needs 81-115 grams, while a 180 pound person needs 97-138 grams.

-Although those numbers are much higher than the amounts mentioned above, trust us.
-A study in the American Journal of Physiology—Endocrinology and Metabolism showed that those who doubled the recommended daily allowance could actually preserve and develop muscles better.
-Just don’t forget that the number you are using right now is far from being a permanent solution.
-When you begin to see weight loss results, you should continue updating your protein goals with this formula.
+Although these figures are much higher than the amount we mentioned earlier, please believe us.
+A study in the American Journal of Physiology—Endocrinology and Metabolism showed that those who doubled their daily recommended intake were actually better able to conserve and exercise their muscles.
+Don’t forget that the number you’re using is far from permanent.
+When you start to see weight loss, you should continue to update your protein goals with this formula.

-The best way to get the benefits of protein is to incorporate it into your diet over the course of a day, starting with breakfast.
-A study by the Institute of Food Technologists found that people who ate protein-rich breakfasts ate 200 calories less at night than those who did not.
-You can get 15 grams with an Oikos Greek yogurt or 6 grams with an egg.
-If you are sourcing other foods that are obviously high in protein, such as grilled chicken and protein shakes for lunch and dinner, but still lose your mark, don’t forget to take advantage of snack time to your advantage.
+The best way to get the benefits of protein is to start with breakfast and add protein to your diet throughout the day.
+A study by the Institute of Food Technologists found that people who eat a protein rich breakfast eat 200 fewer calories at night than those who don’t, with 15 grams for an Oikos Greek yogurt and 6 grams for an egg.
+If you’re hoarding other apparently protein rich foods for lunch and dinner, such as roast chicken and protein milkshakes, but still don’t reach your goal, don’t forget to use snack time for your own benefit.